 To get a lawyer through the scheme a notice of ban on personal cross-examination pursuant to s102NA of the Family Law Act 1975 (Cth) must be received by Legal Aid Queensland from the courts.

-Once the notice is received, if you are a party to the proceedings and listed on the notice, a Family Violence and Cross Examination Scheme application form will be forwarded to you inviting you to apply.
+Once the notice is received by Legal Aid Queensland, if you are listed on the notice as a party to the proceedings, and the matter is listed for trial after 10 September 2019, a Family Violence and Cross Examination Scheme application form will be forwarded to you inviting you to apply.
 If you need a lawyer you must complete this application form and return to Legal Aid Queensland.

 The completed form can be returned to: